The Summer Palace — Imperial Garden of Perfect Combination of Natural Landscape and Artificial Buildings

 Longevity Hill and Kunming Lake of the Beijing Summer Palace

-Special Scenic Views of the Summer Palace.
+Special Scenic Views of the Summer Palace

 Long Corridor

-Along Kunming Lake, there is the world's longest corridor.
 It is a 728-meter-long covered promenade with 273 sections and decorated with over 14,000 exquisite paintings, including historical stories, legends, landscapes, plants, etc.

 Part of the Long Corridor, Chang Lang, of the Summer Palace.